-We cannot deny, New Zealand is filled with top-rated tourist destinations.
-One with beautiful landscapes and coastlines, it serves as a perfect destination for nature lovers.
+We cannot deny that New Zealand is filled with top-rated tourist destinations.
+New Zealand has beautiful landscapes and coastlines and it serves as a perfect destination for nature lovers.
 Apart from a sightseeing tour, adrenaline junkies can also enjoy New Zealand with its adventure and sports activities like bungee jumping, caving, skydiving, rafting, zip lining, and a lot more.
 Fortunately, it is easy for us Filipino travelers to enter New Zealand and experience an adventure of a lifetime with a free and hassle-free tourist visa application for New Zealand.

 But before anything else, here are the things that you have to know about the New Zealand tourist visa.

 Just like other countries, New Zealand offers different types of visa for different travel reasons.
 However, the tourist/ visitor visa for New Zealand can legally allow you to apply for jobs and attend job interviews.
 It can even allow you to enroll in a short-course (less than 3 months) study program in New Zealand!
 Furthermore, the duration of the visa can also be up to 9 months in an 18 months period.
 Isn’t it interesting?
 So without further adieu, here’s how you can apply for a New Zealand tourist visa if you are a Filipino citizen.

 - 1 Apply For a New Zealand Visa in Three Ways